oliviakwon/MICB475_Team6/Notebook/P02 - QIIME 2 Denoising and Clustering.md

 3. Denoise and cluster the demultiplexed sequences using DADA2
 4. Visualize the ASVs by converting qza files to qzv.
 5. Transfer the visualization files to local computer and view the representative sequences and table.qzv using view.QIIME2.org
-6. Select a sampling depth that will retain the most features and samples

 ## Output files:
 Path: /data/team6_dysautonomia_data